HeloiseMuller/WorkflowBowBlast/README.md

 `threads=20` set the total number of threads to use.
 If `bowtie2=TRUE` and `blastn=TRUE`, `threads` will be split between them since they run at the same time.

+## Steps of the workflow

+### Integrity

+This option calclute the md5 of the raw sequencing reads and run fastqc

+### Trimmomatic

+This option runs trimmomatic on the raw sequencing reads.
+For the following, one needs trimmed reads, so set `trimmomatic=TRUE`.
+If trimmomatic has alrady been ran, one can set `trimmomatic=FALSE` but check that the file names are as follow: `$sample_trimmed.1P.fq.gz`

+### Bowtie2

+This option runs bowtie2 on the trimmed reads agaisnt `genome`.
+If `genome2` is specified, it also run bowtie2 on this genome independently.
+After bowtie2, the resulting sam files are turn into sorted bam files and merged together. bedtools genomecov is then run in order to get the coverage at each position of `genome` and `genome2` if specified.

+### Blastn

+This option is ran at the same time as bowtie2 if both are set on TRUE.
+It processes the trimmed fq.gz to obtain a fasta file.
+If `genome2` is specified, blastn is ran on the fasta file agaisnt this `genome2`.
+Then, only reads that mapped on `genome2` are mapped on `genome1`.
+If `genome2` is commented, all reads of the fasta file are mapped on `genome1`.